-A chef card is a helpful tool for people to use when they are eating out with food allergies.
-Learn more about chef cards and get a printable one here.
+A chef's card is a helpful tool for people to use when they are eating out with food allergies.
+Read on to learn more about chef's cards and how to get your own printable version.

-I posed this question to the chefs on two forums for culinary professionals and this is what I learned:
+I asked a group of chefs on two forums for culinary professionals what they thought about this tool and this is what I learned:

-While chefs in the middle of a busy dinner service might roll their eyes at the sight of a chef's card, they are still mostly accepted as helpful tools of communication between customer, chef and restaurant staff.
+While some of the chefs admitted seeing a chef's card in the middle of a busy dinner service might cause a little stress, they are still mostly accepted as helpful tools of communication between customers, chefs, and restaurant staff.

 Chefs seem to appreciate them the most when used after the patron calls the restaurant ahead of time.
 If you aren't able to call ahead, however, don't throw this helpful tool in the trash.
 It can still serve its purpose.